 The assessment industry is growing.
 Even better news is the industry is improving.
 Thanks to demand and government regulation, many assessments are more validated, more reliable, and more predictive than ever before.

-It is not the use of personality testing that must be avoided.
+It is not the use of workplace personality tests that must be avoided.
 It’s the misuse of assessments by companies that needs to stop.